Frugal Meal Planning

 I don't know about you but trying a cook a meal from scratch after working a 10 hour day and taking care of a baby isn't really one of my dreams.
 I love cooking and baking....just not when I'm tired, overworked, and full of spit up.

-So then why is it so hard to do meal planning?
+So then why is it so hard to do frugal meal planning?
 The end results are so worth it but still, something tends to get in the way of us doing it each week.
 Here's my theories on what it might be.

-2. Meal planning takes supplies.
+2. Frugal meal planning takes supplies.
 Maybe you are one that can come up with a fabulous meal plan and then already have all the stuff to make it work that week.
 I'm not one of those people.
 I "shop" once a month when I order from my co-op.
 Trips to the grocery store during the rest of the month are rare.
-So my meal planning has to be based off what I have on hand from that one shopping trip, and often it's not very inspiring.
+So my frugal meal planning has to be based off what I have on hand from that one shopping trip, and often it's not very inspiring.

 3. Making new dishes is fun, but sometimes we just want the old standbys.
-When I first started meal planning I loved added new recipes to my weekly plans...and then when it came to be the day to make them all I was craving was the tried and true good stuff.
-So there went my meal planning...right out the window.
+When I first started frugal meal planning I loved added new recipes to my weekly plans...and then when it came to be the day to make them all I was craving was the tried and true good stuff.
+So there went my frugal meal planning...right out the window.

 So what is the solution I've come up with to help with these "unmotivated to meal plan" problems?